cjstoddard/Tomato/README.md

 https://robu.in/raspberry-pi-zero-2w-how-to-enable-i2c/

 I used the same wiring used in this guide, so you should not need to make any changes if you followed it.
-Additionally, I have LED attached attached to GPIO pin 21 with a 100 ohm resistor and ground.
+Additionally, I have an LED attached attached to GPIO pin 21 with a 100 ohm resistor and ground.
 If you have never made an LED blink on a Rasperry PI, take a look at this [tutorial](https://raspberrypihq.com/making-a-led-blink-using-the-raspberry-pi-and-python/).
-Just keep in mind, tomato.py as is, uses GPIO pin 21 and if you followed that tutorial, you will have to change either the wiring of the pi to match the progrom or change the program to match the wiring.
+Just keep in mind, tomato.py as is, uses GPIO pin 21 and if you followed that tutorial, you will have to change either the wiring of the pi to match the program or change the program to match the wiring.

 Once you have the SSD 1306 and the LED are configured, you can download and run this project.